Azamatsksstv/Azamatsksstv/README.md

 # 💫 About Me:
-I'm Software Engineer at KMF Bank
+I'm Software Development Engineer in Test at KMF Bank

 ## 🌐 Socials: